koriedean/final-project-korie/README.md

-# MEJO390 Final Project - Extreme Housing Conditions in N.C.
+# MEJO390 Final Project - Inadequate Plumbing in North Carolina

-This story analyzes the rates of extreme housing conditions (inadequate plumbing/kitchen facilities and overcrowding) in North Carolina using data from Kaiser Health News and county- and tract-level data from the American Community Survey (2018 5-year and 2013 5-year).
+This story analyzes the amount of homes in North Carolina without adequate plumbing using data from Kaiser Health News and statewide, county- and tract-level data from the American Community Survey and the decennial Census.

-*Created and reported by Korie Dean*
+*Created and reported by Korie Dean and Taylor Buck*

 ## Project goal